ja-mcm/OCRfixr/README.md

 ## Credits

 - __symspellpy__ powers spellcheck suggestions
-- __transformers__ does the heavy lifting for BERT context modelling.
+- __transformers__ does the heavy lifting for BERT context modelling
+- __DataMunging__ provided a very useful list of common scanning errors
-- SCOWL word list is Copyright 2000-2019 by Kevin Atkinson.
+- __SCOWL__ word list is Copyright 2000-2019 by Kevin Atkinson.
-- This project was created to help Distributed Proofreaders.
+- This project was created to help __Distributed Proofreaders__.
 Support them here: <https://www.pgdp.net/c/>